bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 Excel has multi-level sorting capabilities.

-Have a look at the earlier used [Nutrition facts data](https://www.kaggle.com/datasets/mcdonalds/nutrition-facts) dataset.
+Have a look at the earlier used [Dementia Patient Health,Prescriptions ML Dataset](https://www.kaggle.com/datasets/kaggler2412/dementia-patient-health-and-prescriptions-dataset) dataset:

 ![sort](./pics_08_data_analysis/fig20.png)
 *<sub>Figure 20: Data to be sorted.</sub>*

-Imagine that we would like to know which Item from the Category "Chicken and Fish" contains the highest amount of calories from fat.
+Imagine that we would like to know which person from the Category Physical Activity value "Mild Activity" has the highest weight.
 We can do a multi-level sort to accomplish this.
-- First level: Category
+- First level: Physical Activity
-- Second level: Calories from fat sorted descending.
+- Second level: Weight sorted descending.

 ![sort](./pics_08_data_analysis/fig21.png)
 *<sub>Figure 21: Sorting data.</sub>*

-Here is the result:
+Here is the result (note that some columns are hidden):

 ![sort](./pics_08_data_analysis/fig22.png)
 *<sub>Figure 22: Sorting data.</sub>*